Nirob-Barman/Car-Wash-Booking-System/readme.md

-# E-commerce Data Management API
+# Car Wash Booking System

-This is a simple e-commerce data management application built using Express, TypeScript, and MongoDB with Mongoose.
+This is a simple e-commerce car wash booking system built using Express, TypeScript, and MongoDB with Mongoose.
 The application includes functionality for managing products and orders with data validation using Zod.

 ## Project Setup